Vista Social

 Get Started Now

-Step 2: Tap ‘Settings’ in the pop-up menu.
+Step 2: Tap ‘Settings’ in the pop-up menu and choose Accounts Center.

 Step 4: Tap ‘Deactivate account’ on the “Delete account” page.